featherless/travel.jeffverkoeyen.com/_posts/2013-10-25-travel-panama.md

         </p>
         <h2>How to actually get cash</h2>
         <p>
-          After talking with the banks I decided to find a bank and try to go inside to speak with a teller directly.
+          After talking with BoA I decided to find a bank and try to go inside to speak with a teller directly.
 My ability to speak spanish was non-existent so I used the Google Translate app (which uses <a href="http://jeffverkoeyen.com/portfolio">Nimbus</a>, by the way!) to translate a bunch of key phrases and save them to my phone.